alexandre-thauvin/alexandre-thauvin/README.md

 I'm a french 🇫🇷 developer based in Lausanne, Switzerland 🇨🇭.
 I mainly do Android & Kotlin stuff, libraries, freelance project...
-Currently an employee for esmart/digitalstrom consortium who build a connected house with powerline.

 📫 How to reach me: alexandre@thauvin.dev
 💬 Ask me about Android and Kotlin related stuff